countable-web/open-source-corporation/hr/ADMIN_POSTING.md

 You must be:
 1. A good writer (in English)
 2. Good with Excel / Google Docs
-3. Attention to detail while always trying to understand and work towards high level goals.
+3. Great at paying to detail while always trying to understand and work towards high level goals.
-4. Taking initiative to solve problems and chase opportunities for the company.
+4. A self-starter who takes initiative to solve problems and chase opportunities for the company.

 `test`